dp9u0/awesome-stars/README.md

 - [HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
 - [gitignore](https://github.com/github/gitignore) - A collection of useful .gitignore templates

+## PHP

+- [vuedo](https://github.com/Vuedo/vuedo) - Vuedo is a blog platform, built with Laravel and Vue.js.

 ## PowerShell

 - [psake](https://github.com/psake/psake) - A build automation tool... now with less XML...